-As your loved one prepares to move to a skilled nursing care center, it can be common to worry about a potential loss of autonomy.
+As your loved one prepares to move to a skilled health care care center, it can be common to worry about a potential loss of autonomy.
 That’s a fair concern.
 Your mom, dad or spouse is entering long-term care for help with activities of daily living (ADLs).
 The good news is that there are still a number of opportunities for them to be involved in decision-making.

 At Christian Health Care Center, we strive to give everyone who receives care at our Lynden health care campus as much choice as possible so they can remain active and engaged in daily living.